 - These 10 solutions for managing a remote workforce will help your employees to adapt to working from home.

-Seemingly overnight, an unexpected and unprecedented crisis hit the world: The coronavirus known as COVID-19 spread from country to country, leaving public and private sectors to scramble for solutions while businesses shuttered, borders closed, schools sent millions of children home, and much of the entire workforce—worldwide—was forced to go remote.
+Seemingly overnight, an unexpected and unprecedented crisis hit the world in 2020: The coronavirus known as COVID-19 spread from country to country, leaving public and private sectors to scramble for solutions while businesses shuttered, borders closed, schools sent millions of children home, and much of the entire business world became a remote workforce.

 But while sudden, anxiety-inducing change is undeniably hard, humans adapt.
-People are learning quickly how to cope with the new normal of isolation and social distancing, caring for family, and an uncertain economy.
+People have quickly learned how to cope with the new normal of isolation and social distancing, caring for family, and an uncertain economy.
 And unlike pandemics of the past, the modern world gives humanity one major comfort: technology’s ability to connect people.